verypossible/elixir-starter-kit/elixir_style_guide.md

     require SomethingElse
     ```

-- Avoiding importing whole modules; import only the functions you need using the `only:` option.
+- Avoid importing whole modules; import only the functions you need using the `only:` option.
 You can make an exception for `Ecto.Changeset`.

     ```elixir
     import Ecto.Changeset